WYCC: Becoming WYCC

-In 1977, a consortium known as the Chicago Metropolitan Higher Education Council acquired the long-dark WXXW license from WTTW general manager Bill McCarter (again, the license was allegedly purchased for $1, making it the cheapest television license ever in the Chicago area) and changed its call letters to WCME.
+In 1975, the Chicago Metropolitan Higher Education Council was formed to coordinate alternative and external education programming.
+Its members included Chicago State University.
+Its members included the City Colleges of Chicago, Chicago State University, Governors State University, Northeastern Illinois University, and University of Illinois at Chicago Circle.
+The license for WXXW was transferred to the council in 1977, with the call sign changed to WCME.
 The consortium, which was led by City Colleges chancellor Oscar Shabat, had earlier examined the purchase of the partially built but unused WCFL-TV (channel 38) because channel 20 would have needed a new Sears Tower antenna installed.
-In addition to the city colleges, the Metropolitan Higher Education Council also included Chicago State University, Governors State University, Northeastern Illinois University, and University of Illinois at Chicago Circle.
+The consortium projected a mid-1979 start date to return channel 20 to the air after obtaining the license, but governor Jim Thompson vetoed funding allocated by the Illinois General Assembly because Chicago already had a public television station.
+In 1980, a proposal was made by the Center for New Television, an alternative production house, to share channel 20 with the higher education council; instructional programs would air during the day, with the Center for New Television airing a live evening program.
+The proposal was not well-received, leading Gary Deeb of the Chicago Sun-Times to call the council an "utterly inept group of small-college presidents".

-The consortium projected a mid-1979 start date to return channel 20 to the air after obtaining the license; little headway was made, and the consortium offered to transfer the license to the City Colleges in 1981.
+With channel 20 still not on the air, the consortium offered to transfer the license to the City Colleges in 1981, an offer accepted by the colleges.
 When it returned to the air as WYCC on February 17, 1983, the station began airing telecourses in such titles as "History of the American People from 1865", "Descriptive Astronomy 1", and "Introduction to Business".
 It broadcast for 52 hours a week with an annual budget of just $275,000 and 20 staffers; Elynne Chaplik Aleskow, the general manager, was the first woman to hold that post at a Chicago TV station.
 By 1987, the station had an annual budget of $1 million—$300,000 from the Corporation for Public Broadcasting and the rest from the City Colleges—and was reputedly the only PBS station to never have aired a pledge drive.
 It was on the air for 18 hours a day, though its only regular programming produced in-house was a weekly talk show with the City Colleges chancellor plus specials, news updates, and program promotions.
 The audience for its college courses had increased to 10,000 by 1991 and 15,000 by 1993.